InsideGH/conmodus/README.md

 # CONMODUS

-React SSR with docker.
+React SSR with docker, demo [web.thelarsson.com](http://web.thelarsson.com).
+Note, it's served from my old gaming PC running Ubuntu server that isn't online all the time.

 ## GET STARTED

-Set the following in you etc/hosts file.
+Set the following in you etc/hosts file IF YOU WANT.
+Otherwise just use `localhost`.

 ```
 127.0.0.1 local.conmodus.com
 ```

+The `.env` file contains
+* VERSION (the version of the whole thing)
+* PORT_LOCAL and PORT_LIVE determining which port to serve from.

 There are 5 modes available.

-> Client side only development
+> Client side only development.
+Using `PORT_LOCAL`.

 ```
     * make dev (in one terminal)
     * make dev_logs (in another terminal)
     * To tear down, CTRL-C the dev_logs terminal and do make dev_stop
 ```

-> Development with SSR
+> Development with SSR.
+Using `PORT_LOCAL`.
 ```
     * make devssr (in one terminal)
     * make devssr_logs (in another terminal)
     * To tear down, CTRL-C the devssr_logs terminal and do make devssr_stop
 ```

-> Production
+> Production.
+Using `PORT_LOCAL`.

 This mode can be used to test production locally.
 ```